TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtensionManagement/Index.rst

    )

-The order of the registered extensions in this array corresponds to the order they were listed in PackageStates.php.
+The order of the registered extensions in this array corresponds to the order they were listed in :file:`PackageStates.php`.

 .. _extension-package-manager: